Articles

 Rye's policy engine treats the request as structured data: method, URI, host, path, user agent, content type, model, body length, and parsed body.
 A rule can match on domain, model, body content, or maximum body size.
 The proxy can then allow, deny, or require approval before the request leaves the machine.

-This is materially different from a local prompt instruction like "do not send secrets."
-Prompt policy depends on model cooperation.
-Proxy policy is an external enforcement point.
+That is different from a prompt instruction like "do not send secrets."
+Prompt policy depends on the model cooperating.
+Proxy policy sits outside the model request path and can block the request.

 Common Failure Modes